 - No annual fee.

 See additional details for Discover it® Cash Back

 Although the card doesn’t come with the bells and whistles that others have in the rewards category, it does start with an intro APR of 0% for 14 months on purchases.
-The card’s regular purchase 14.24% - 25.24% Variable APR is pretty good.
-Discover will automatically match all the cash back you earn at the end of your first year.* Cardmembers earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate, 1% unlimited cash back on all other purchases - automatically.
+The card’s regular purchase 11.99% - 22.99% Variable APR is pretty good.
+Unlimited Cashback Match – only from Discover.
+Discover will automatically match all the cash back you’ve earned at the end of your first year!
+There’s no minimum spending or maximum rewards.
+Just a dollar-for-dollar match.
+Cardmembers Earn 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.

 Cards with low intro and ongoing purchase APR

 This is a very basic bank credit card, but what it lacks in benefits, it makes up for with one of the lowest APRs in the industry.
 It starts with an intro purchase rate of 0% Introductory APR on purchases for 18 billing cycles.
 The regular purchase APR of 14.49% - 24.49% Variable APR, and there’s no penalty APR if you make a late payment.

 The HSBC Gold Mastercard® credit card offers intro purchase APR of 0% for 18 months (after, Variable APR of 12.99% - 22.99% will apply after the Introductory Period APR).
 It comes with a $0 annual fee.
 There’s no sign-up bonus, but cardmembers do get some basic travel and purchase perks.

 The bottom line